Just the other day, I was having a debate with a client about isolation versus loneliness.

 Before you think about selling up everything Emile Hirsch ‘Into the Wild’ style and moving to the wilderness by yourself, it is important to highlight two things first:

-The fact that people would rather be out in the prison yard where they could be stabbed or beaten up instead of in isolation makes me realise that humans really are social creatures.
+People would rather be out in the prison yard where they could be stabbed or beaten up instead of in isolation, making me realise that humans really are social creatures.
 Too much time in isolation can lead to active psychosis or acute suicidality in approximately one-third of the prisoners exposed to solitary confinement (Rodriguez, 2016).
-It can also lead to crippling social anxiety for prisoners once they are released back into society (Breslow, 2014).
+It can also lead to crippling social anxiety for prisoners once released into society (Breslow, 2014).